-◘ Fig. D-69 Decline in percent forest cover in Costa Rica by 1987 as a result of deforestation and regrowth of forested areas by 2010 as a result of conservation measures in recent years (from data from FONAFIFO 2012; http://bit.ly/2vnPtau).
+◘ Fig. D-69 Decline in percent forest cover in Costa Rica by 1987 as a result of deforestation and regrowth of forested areas by 2010 as a result of conservation measures in recent years (data from FONAFIFO 2012; http://bit.ly/2vnPtau).